 Unitron is a Canadian hearing aid company established in 1964.
 Its parent company is Sonova, a global provider of hearing care solutions, which also owns other hearing aid brands such as Phonak and Hansaton.
 Sonova has offices in 28 locations worldwide, serving over 80 countries.

-At the time of publication, the Better Business Bureau has given Unitron an A+ rating, although the company has no published reviews or complaints with the organization.
-The brand also has no reviews listed with TrustPilot.
+At the time of publication, the Better Business Bureau (BBB) has given Unitron an A+ rating.
+However, the company has no published reviews or complaints about the organization and is not BBB-accredited.

 - the brand’s devices work well

 - turnaround times for replacement hearing aids were quick

 However, negative reviews mentioned problems with repairs and the need for constant device cleaning.
 Many customers also complained about poor device functioning and issues with customer service.

 Unitron offers hearing aids in three main styles: receiver-in-canal (RIC), behind-the-ear (BTE), and in-the-ear (ITE).

 Please note that the writer of this article has not tried these products.
 All information presented is purely research-based and correct at the time of publication.